On This Page[Hide][Show]

 - Surveillance or Biased Medical Reviews: Insurance companies may use these tactics to undermine credibility.

-A strong appeal backed by medical records and legal expertise can help overcome these obstacles.
+A strong appeal supported by thorough medical evidence and legal guidance can help overcome these challenges.

 Hypothetical Case Example